MacHu-GWU/wow_wtf_manager-project/docs/source/03-WLK/Macro-Management-for-Multibox-Using-SDM/index.rst

-Macro Management for Multibox Using SDM
+Macro Management for Multi-box Using SDM
 ==============================================================================